vectorgrp/XCPlite/README.md

 Copyright 2024 Vector Informatik GmbH

+XCPlite is a lightweight demo implementation of the ASAM XCP V1.4 standard protocol for measurement and calibration of electronic control units.
-Lightweight demo implementation of ASAM XCP V1.4 on Ethernet UDP or TCP for POSIX based or Windows Operating Systems.
+The demo implementation uses Ethernet UDP or TCP communication on POSIX based or Windows Operating Systems.
-Provided to test and demonstrate calibration tools such as CANape, to showcase some capabilities of XCP and to serve as a base for individualy customized implementations.
+XCPlite is provided to test and demonstrate calibration tools such as CANape or any other XCP client implementation.
+It demonstrates some capabilities of XCP and may serve as a base for individually customized implementations.

 New to XCP?
 Checkout Vector�s XCP Reference Book here: https://www.vector.com/int/en/know-how/protocols/xcp-measurement-and-calibration-protocol/xcp-book# or visit the Virtual VectorAcedemy for an E-Learning on XCP: https://elearning.vector.com/

-Supports Linux 32/64 Bit and Windows 32/64 Bit.

-A List of restrictions compared to Vectors free xcpBasic and commercial xcpProf may be found in source file xcpLite.c. xcpBasic is an implementaion optimized for smaller Microcontrollers and CAN as Transport-Layer. xcpProf is a product in Vectors AUTOSAR and CANbedded product portfolio.
+A list of restrictions compared to Vectors free XCPbasic or commercial XCPprof may be found in the source file xcpLite.c.
+XCPbasic is an implementation optimized for smaller Microcontrollers and CAN as Transport-Layer.
+XCPprof is a product in Vectors AUTOSAR MICROSAR and CANbedded product portfolio.

+XCPlite
-Supports XCP on Ethernet, TCP or UDP with jumbo frames.
+- Supports TCP or UDP with jumbo frames.
-Thread safe, minimal thread lock and zero copy data acquisition.
+- Is thread safe, has minimal thread lock and single copy data acquisition.
-C and C++ support.
+- Compiles as C or C++.
+- Has no dependencies but includes some boilerplate code to abstract socket communication and clock

-Achieves up to 100 MByte/s throughput on a Raspberry Pi 4 (with jumbo frames enabled).
+- Achieves up to 100 MByte/s throughput on a Raspberry Pi 4.

-XCPlite has been testet on CANFD, but there is no example target to showcase this.
+XCPlite has been testet on CANFD, there is some experimental code included, but there is no example target to showcase this.
 XCPlite is not recomended for CAN.

 No manual A2L creation (ASAP2 ECU description) is required for XCPlite.
-An A2L with a reduced featureset is generated through code instrumentation during runtime and may be automatically uploaded by XCP.
+An A2L with a reduced featureset may be generated through code instrumentation during runtime and can be automatically uploaded by XCP.

 ## Included code examples (Build Targets):

 XCPlite:
   Getting started with a simple demo in C with minimum code and features.
 Shows the basics how to integrate XCP in existing applications.
 Compiles as C.

 C_DEMO:
   Shows more sophisticated calibration, maps and curves, calibration page switching and EPK check.
 Compiles as C or C++.

 CPP_Demo:
   XCP server as a C++ singleton.
 Demonstrates an approach how to calibrate and measure members of dynamic instances of classes.

 ## Code instrumentation for measurement events: